Stazer/autonomouscabs/README.md

 ### backend
     `./backend.bin --help`
 ### external_controller
+For each cab run:
-    for each cab: `./main {webots_port} {backend_port}`
+    `./main {webots_port} {backend_port}`
 ### webots controller
 For each robot node specify the port in controllerArgs.
 #### Note
-    The simulation will only start if every robot has a connection with an external controller.
+Th simulation will only start if every robot has a connection with an external controller.
 If a robot is not needed for a test just leave the controllerArgs field empty.